batistado/TaxReductionRest/tools/Readme.md

 ## Import Data Tool

-- Use this tool to ingest property tax related data into our database.
+- Use this tool to ingest property tax related data and computation formulae into our database.
 We will be using MongoDB as a datastore so go ahead and install MongoDB.

 ### Steps to ingest data: